-August 31, 2021: The morning moon is caught between the Bull’s Horns.
-During the evening three bright planets – Venus, Jupiter, and Saturn – sparkle in the sky.
+July 25, 2022: The thin crescent moon is nearly caught between the Bull’s horns before daybreak.
+The four bright planets – Venus, Mars, Jupiter, and Saturn – nearly span the sky before daybreak.

 July 24, 2022: A thin crescent moon is in the eastern sky this morning, along with the planet parade that includes Venus, Mars, Jupiter, and Saturn.

 July 23, 2022: A spectacular morning crescent moon is near the Pleiades star cluster before sunrise.
 The four bright planets – Venus, Mars, Jupiter, and Saturn – continue to parade in the morning sky.